bitliner/scrapy-chan/README.md

 Scraping made easy.

-Scraps offers multiple modular utilities for scraping.
+`scrapy-chan` offers multiple modular utilities for scraping.

 They can be combined together to easily build and execute effective scraping.